Our work with organisations

 - Additional Coaching & Action Learning Packages to support the process

-Humane and Just Leadership cultures are especially important in non-profit organisations, because part of your compensation package is your mission and your values, the change you want to create in the world.
+Humane and Just Leadership cultures are especially important in non-profit organisations, because part of what motivates your employees is a passion for your mission and your values, the change you want to create in the world.

-Your people are attracted to creating a humane and just world.
-But if your workplace culture and processes are chronically exhausting or dehumanising, then you’re going to see profound burnout and disillusionment — and that leads to disengagement and low productivity.
-You’re going to see exceptional interpersonal conflict and politicking, and you’re going to see people leaving or being less effective as a result.
+If your people are attracted to creating a humane and just world.
+But your workplace culture and processes are chronically exhausting or dehumanising, then you’re going to see profound burnout and disillusionment -- and that leads to disengagement and low productivity.
+You’re likely to see exceptional interpersonal conflict and politicking, and you’re going to see people leaving or being less effective as a result.

 That’s why it’s essential to create a culture around Humane and Just Leadership and teach your people to practice self-care and pay attention to their own wellbeing.

 And the workplace experience needs to be aligned with that shared purpose for it to really work for your organisation.